 public class TwitterRestClient {

-private static final String BASE_URL = "http://api.twitter.com/1/";
+private static final String BASE_URL = "https://api.twitter.com/1/";

 private static AsyncHttpClient client = new AsyncHttpClient();